 The BBC is failing in its legal duty to treat non-religious beliefs equally with religious beliefs, ‘belief’ being defined as “a collective belief in, or other adherence to, a systemised set of ethical or philosophical principles or of mystical or transcendental doctrines” (Communications Act 2003).

 The BBC is also failing its remit to reflect the diversity of beliefs of its audience and the wider population.
-Half the British population1 do not belong to any religion and at least 36%2 say they share humanist values.
+Over half the British population do not belong to any religion1 and around half of those have a humanist worldview2.
 In Scotland where Humanist weddings are legal, more people choose them than ceremonies conducted by the Church of Scotland or any other denomination or faith.
-Amongst under-30 year olds in the UK, 70% have no faith.3
+Amongst under-30 year olds in the UK, 70% have no faith3.

 To argue, as James Purnell (Director, Radio and Education, BBC) does, that non-religious views are sufficiently represented across ‘the whole of the BBC’s output’ is to miss the point – that humanism is an equal partner in the ‘belief’ category.

 We call on the BBC to address this injustice and include humanists, and holders of other non-religious beliefs, on Thought for the Day.

-50.6% describe themselves as belonging to no religion: British Social Attitudes Survey’s 31st report, 2014
+1 53% describe themselves as having no religion: British Social Attitudes Survey’s 2016 report, published 2017

 3 70% of young Britons (16 – 29 year olds) identify as having no religion: ‘Europe’s Young Adults and Religion: findings from the European Social Survey’, a report by St Mary’s University, Twickenham and the Institut Catholique de Paris (ICP) published March 2018.

-You can download a pdf copy of the statement here: Statement from SELHuG
+You can download a pdf copy of the statement here: SELHuG campaign statement

 If you wish to add your name to the statement, please add your details below and click the button: